 The initial 18-month program is ongoing and entails detailed prospecting, surficial sampling, geological and structural mapping, implementation of a PIMA/TerraSpec for detailed hydrothermal alteration mineral studies, and geophysics.
 An airborne geophysical survey (MobileMMT) was completed on concessions for Pijilí Project that were flown in a systematic grid pattern to ensure full coverage and depth penetration.
 Field crews successfully completed 91.4% line-kilometres at Pijilí Project.
-Initial drilling on targets is expected in the second half of 2019.
+Drilling at Pijilí could begin in the last quarter of 2019, subject to the completion of target generation.
+Some drill targets may require access agreements by land owners.
+Drill programs are subject to receipt of water permits, which are expected to be received within the next few months.
+In the event any of these permits are not received when required, alternative sources for importing water to support the drilling are being investigated.